JOLYON LOY | BARITONE

 Jolyon’s awards include an Extraordinary Prize at the 60th Tenor Viñas Competition, 2nd Prize & the Bayreuth Festival Stipendium at the 2019 Wagner Society Singing Competition at Wigmore Hall, a Glyndebourne New Generation Young Artist Development Award, a Countess of Munster Award, and the Richard Van Allan Award from Help Musicians UK.
 Nominated for a Gramophone Award, his recorded work includes Apollo in Eccles’ Semele with the Academy of Ancient Music under Julian Perkins, released on AAM Records, and 'Songs from Faust', released in 2024 on Champs Hill Records.
 In recital, Loy has appeared with Iain Burnside at Ludlow English Song Weekend and with James Baillieu as part of the Verbier Festival's Atelier Lyrique.

-In concert, Jolyon has worked with Laurence Cummings, Christian Curnyn & Philippe Herreweghe, his performances including Messiah with the City of Birmingham Symphony Orchestra at Symphony Hall; Ghost of Samuel Saul & Bach St Matthew Passion for Dartington International Festival, Handel Dixit Dominus at the National Opera House, Wexford; Valens Theodora at Snape Maltings Concert Hall; Vaughan Williams Serenade to Music & Rossi Songs of Solomon with Vache Baroque, broadcast as part of BBC Radio 3's Lunchtime Concert series at St John’s, Smith Square.
+On the concert platform, Jolyon has worked with such conductors as Laurence Cummings, Christian Curnyn & Philippe Herreweghe, his performances including Messiah with the CBSO at Symphony Hall; Ghost of Samuel Saul & Bach St Matthew Passion at Dartington International Festival, Handel Dixit Dominus for Wexford Festival Opera; Valens Theodora at Snape Maltings Concert Hall; Vaughan Williams Serenade to Music & Rossi’s Songs of Solomon with Vache Baroque, broadcast as part of BBC Radio 3's Lunchtime Concert series at St John’s, Smith Square.
 His repertoire spans Bach B Minor Mass, Duruflé Requiem, Orff Carmina Burana, Dupré De Profundis, Puccini Messa di Gloria & Fauré Requiem.

 Akhnaten - English National Opera 2023 / Photo: Belinda Jiao

-Jolyon is a graduate of the National Opera Studio in London where he performed with the orchestras of English National Opera, Opera North & Welsh National Opera at Cadogan Hall; St David’s Hall, Cardiff and the London Coliseum in roles such as Billy Billy Budd, Guglielmo Così fan tutte, Aleko Aleko & Belcore L’elisir d’amore.
-He is an alumnus of the Verbier Festival’s Atelier Lyrique, the Britten Pears YAP, Internationale OpernWerkstatt: Festival der Jungen Stimmen, British Youth Opera, Garsington Opera’s Alvarez Programme, the Opera Holland Park YAP, Opera Prelude, and the Glyndebourne Chorus.
+Jolyon is a graduate of the National Opera Studio in London where he performed with the orchestras of ENO, Opera North & Welsh National Opera at Cadogan Hall; St David’s Hall, Cardiff and the London Coliseum.
+He is an alumnus of the Verbier Festival’s Atelier Lyrique, the Britten Pears YAP, Internationale OpernWerkstatt: Festival der Jungen Stimmen, British Youth Opera, Garsington Opera’s Alvarez Young Artist Programme, the Opera Holland Park YAP, Opera Prelude, and the Glyndebourne Chorus.
 Jolyon trained at the Royal Conservatoire of Scotland, the Royal Academy of Music and was formerly a choral scholar at Magdalen College, University of Oxford, where he read French and Italian.
 He began singing as a boy chorister and lay clerk at Worcester Cathedral.